Scheduled MonumentsEnglandCross in the churchyard of St John the Baptist 15m south east of the church door

 What is Cross in the churchyard of St John the Baptist 15m south east of the church door?

-The cross in the churchyard of St John the Baptist is a medieval monument of unknown dedication, located approximately fifteen metres south-east of the church door.
+The Cross in the churchyard of St John the Baptist is a medieval wayside cross located in the village churchyard approximately fifteen metres south-east of the church door.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018924.

 Who is responsible for protecting Cross in the churchyard of St John the Baptist 15m south east of the church door?